brief illustration for-Post 6A-Newton-Raphson method

 The value of the function for x=2

-It is better to calculate by using an Excel sheet this includes a starting point with a selected value followed by a column that represents the function value f(x) and another new column for the value of f'(x), a column for the numerator which I f(x), and the denominator which is ‘(x), then a column for numerator/ denominator.
+It is better to calculate using an Excel sheet.
+This sheet includes a starting point with a selected value followed by a column that represents the function value f(x), another new column for the value of f'(x), a column for the numerator, which I f(x), and the denominator, which is ‘(x), and then a column for the numerator/ denominator.

 An excel for x0=0.